Sylvester Potts

-Sylvester Potts was a singer and composer as well as an off and on member of The Contours and a one time member of The Four Sonics.
+Sylvester Potts (January 22, 1938 - January 6, 2017) was a singer and composer as well as an off and on member of The Contours and a one-time member of The Four Sonics.
 Songs that he has either composed or co-composed have been recorded by The Contours, Mamie Galore, Jimmy Ruffin and The Temptations.

 Personal

-Sylvester Potts was on December 22,1938, and attended North Eastern High, the same school where Martha Reeves, Mary Wilson, and Bobby Rogers were educated at.
+Sylvester Potts was born on January 22, 1938, and attended North Eastern High, the same school where Martha Reeves, Mary Wilson, and Bobby Rogers were educated at.
 Owing to his love of the music and the excitement he got from it once said he wanted to die on stage.

 Career

 1950s

 In the late 1950s, Sylvester Potts was a member of a group called The Hi-Fidelities whose line up consisted of Huey Davis, Potts, Juanita Davis and Tony York.
 They released two singles, "Street Of Loneliness" bw Pott's own composition, "Help Murder Police" on Hi-Q 5000 in 1957, and "Last Night I Cried" bw "Just Go" on Fortune 528 in 1958.
 In 1959 late 1950s, Billy Gordon, Billy Hoggs, Joe Billingslea, Potts and Hubert Johnson formed The Blenders in 1959.
 They would later rename themselves as The Contours.
 His old friend from The Hi-Fidelities, Huey Davis, also joined the Contours as the group's guitarist.